SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U159_Edge_QAM.md

 # Astro U159 Edge QAM

-With this driver, it is possible to gather and view information from the device **Astro U159 Edge QAM**, as well to configure the device.
+With this connector, it is possible to gather and view information from the device **Astro U159 Edge QAM**, as well to configure the device.
 The Astro U159 Edge QAM device is an IP-to-QAM signal converter.

 ## About